Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Results

-The DEMNUni set consists of three simulations of $2000$ \mpc\ boxes assuming a cosmology in agreement with Planck 2013 results for the cosmological parameters~\citep{Planck:2013pxb}.
-The reference simulation considers massless neutrinos while the other two use the particle-based implementation of neutrinos assuming a neutrino total mass of $0.16$ and $0.32$ eV.
+The DEMNUni set consists of three simulations of $2000$ \mpc\ boxes assuming a cosmology in agreement with Planck 2013 results for the cosmological parameters~\citep{Planck:2013pxb}.\footnote{\url{https://github.com/jmd-dk/nucodecomp-data}} The reference simulation considers massless neutrinos, while the other two simulations use the particle-based implementation of neutrinos, assuming a total neutrino masses of $0.16$ and $0.32$ eV, respectively.
 The reference simulations include $2048^3$ dark matter particles, while the latter includes the same number of dark matter particles and as many $2048^3$ neutrino particles.

-The \og\ sub-set of the \textit{Euclid}’s neutrino code comparison shares the same implementation, similar mass resolution and cosmological parameters as the DEMNUni but in $1000$ \mpc\ boxes.
-Instead, the neutrinos total masses simulated are $0.0$, $0.15$, $0.30$, and $0.60$ eV.
-These simulations have been extensively compared with different neutrino implementations and the agreement for the power spectrum, bispectrum, and the HMF itself was observed to be better than 1 percent for the range of interest.
+The \og\ subset of the \textit{Euclid}’s neutrino code comparison shares the same implementation, a similar mass resolution, and a similar cosmological parameters as the DEMNUni but in $1000$ \mpc\ boxes.
+Instead, the total neutrino masses simulated are $0.0$, $0.15$, $0.30$, and $0.60$ eV.
+These simulations have been extensively compared with different neutrino implementations.
+The agreement for the power spectrum, bispectrum, and HMF was observed to be better than 1 percent for the range of interest.

-In Fig.~\ref{fig:neutrino}, we observe that, for total neutrino masses smaller than $0.32$ eV and for both simulations, the model of~\citet{Castorina:2014} agrees with simulations to better than $1$ percent (dark shaded area) over the entire mass range of validity of our calibration -- as in Fig.~\ref{fig:cal-qual-1}, the dotted line represents the $300$ particles mass cut used for the calibration.
+In Fig.~\ref{fig:neutrino-impact}, we observe the well-established suppression in the cluster abundance caused by massive neutrinos and its dependence on the total neutrino mass.
+In Fig.~\ref{fig:neutrino}, we observe that, for total neutrino masses smaller than $0.32$ eV and for both simulations, the model of~\citet{Castorina:2014} agrees with simulations to better than $1$ percent (dark shaded area) over the entire mass range of validity of our calibration; as in Fig.~\ref{fig:cal-qual-1}, the dotted line represents the $300$-particle mass cut used for the calibration.
 We only note that at lower masses, below $\sim 3\times 10^{13} \msun$ the model HMF tends to underestimate the effect of massive neutrinos, an effect that increases with neutrino masses.
-While we are not interested in the HMF calibration in this mass range, we ascribe this difference to the effect of neutrino free streaming on the growth of CDM perturbations, which can not be captured by simply ignoring the neutrino component in the linear matter power spectrum.
+While we are not interested in the HMF calibration in this mass range, we ascribe this difference to the effect of neutrino free-streaming on the growth of CDM perturbations, which cannot be captured by simply ignoring the neutrino component in the linear matter power spectrum.